 What is the Vermont State Employees’ Association?

 The Vermont State Employees’ Association is an alliance of nearly 6,000 workers from throughout Vermont’s state services who have united to have a stronger voice in the decisions that affect our jobs.
 Spread across nine bargaining units – Non-Management, Supervisory, Judicial, Housing Authority, Defender General, Corrections, State Colleges, State’s Attorneys’ Office, and State Deputy Sheriffs – VSEA members deliver a wide range of vital services that all Vermonters rely on.
 In a sector defined by the constantly changing tides of politics, our union offers a strong voice in both our work lives and in the legislature for making much-needed improvements to state services and protecting the things that should stay the same.
 At the core of the union’s program is the work that members and staff do together to bargain contracts with management and ensure that these agreements are upheld in each of our workplaces.
 State employees will always be stronger when we work together as a group than when we stand alone.

-What workplace benefits and rights are by covered by the contract?
+What workplace benefits and rights are covered by the contract?